thick-hollins/nc-express-site/readme.md

 # React front-end: nc-express

 This project is a Reddit-like web-app allowing a user to view and post articles and comments, and to up- and down-vote other user's contributions.
-It uses React to handle navigation and interaction between various app functions on a single page.
+It uses React to handle navigation and interaction between various site-areas as a single page app.
 The content is served from my [backend project](https://github.com/thick-hollins/nc-express)

 ## Hosted project